Sea Turtles at Sebastian Inlet

 - Leave the beach as natural as possible.

-- Remove any beach chairs, beach umbrellas, boats or other beach furniture each evening these can become obstacles to the nesting and hatchling sea turtles.
+- Remove any beach chairs, beach umbrellas, boats or other beach furniture each evening.
+They can be obstacles to the nesting and hatchling sea turtles.

 - Avoid disturbing marked sea turtle nests.

-- Don’t litter and take your trash with when you leave the beach.
+- Don’t litter, and take your trash with you when you leave the beach.

-- Don’t allow your pets to get close or dig up nests.
+- Don’t allow your pets to disturb or dig up nests.